peterhinch/micropython-async/v3/as_demos/monitor/README.md

 behaviours can be modified by the following `run` args:
  1. `period=100` Define the timer period in ms.
  2. `verbose=()` Determines which `ident` values should produce console output.
+ 3. `device="uart"` Provides for future use of other interfaces.

 Thus to run such that idents 4 and 7 produce console output, with hogging reported if blocking is for more than 60ms, issue